 sociology of people’s names

-I am interested in naming practices in terms of identities and bodies, and also family surname choices in the context of greater diversity and flexibility in contemporary gender identities and family relationships.
+I am interested in naming practices in terms of identities, bodies, equality and social justice, and also family surname choices in the context of greater diversity and flexibility in contemporary gender identities and family relationships.
 My current projects examine the pronunciation of names in higher education in the context of culturally diverse student identities and names and naming in families formed through adoption.
 I have talked about names on The One Show, Woman’s Hour and Thinking Allowed.
 I founded and am Director of the People’s Names Research Network, an international group of academics and others interested in the study of people’s names.
 My expertise in this newly emerging area of sociology has also been recognised by being shortlisted for the 2017 SAGE Prize for Innovation and Excellence.

 “Names are so much more than mere nouns.
 They are adjectives or describing words, informing us about people’s social and cultural identities”.